billkarsh/SpikeGLX/Markdown/DevTab_Help.md

 (4,1,2), they would get logical probe #s: (2,2,2)=0, (2,3,1)=1, (4,1,1)=2,
 (4,1,2)=3.

-Likewise, slot by slot, the table assigns each OneBox a zero-based logical ID number, independently of the probes.
+Likewise, slot by slot, the table assigns each OneBox (that is being used for ADC input) a zero-based logical ID number, independently of the probes.
+Said another way, if a OneBox has been given any combination of analog or digital input channels {XA, XD} it will get a logical ID (input stream index).
+If you only configured the output AO (DAC) channels, that OneBox will not get a logical ID because it is not an input recorder.

+>Note: *In the SDK remote interface for talking to OneBoxes, functions relating to recording operations take (js,ip) indices, where js is the stream-type (js=1 for OneBox) and ip is the logical ID.
+Functions relating to the output (DAC) features refer to a OneBox by its slot number.

->**SpikeGLX uses the zero-based logical ID's of probes and OneBoxes EVERYWHERE:**
+>**SpikeGLX uses the zero-based logical stream ID's of probes and OneBoxes in numerous places:**
 >
->* Lines of tables.
 >* Setting up Sync.
 >* Setting up triggers.
 >* Names of files, e.g., "imec3", "obx2".
->* Remote {MATLAB,C++} API commands to address active streams.
+>* Remote {MATLAB,C++} API commands to address recording streams.

 --------